 - Multiple adjustment points for a customizable fit

 - Type V life jacket, 17.5 pounds of flotation

 This jacket is marketed as the most comfortable life jacket rescue vest.
 It was designed based on a close relative, the NRS Ninja PFD.
-This lifejacket has features that are essential for experienced paddlers in fast water rescue situations.
+This lifejacket has essential features for experienced paddlers in fast-water rescue situations.